NoxGamingQC/NoxGamingQC/README.md

 ## About me

-Hey I'm Jimmy.
+Hey, I'm Jimmy.
 I'm a Québécois that do videos, live stream and some coding as an hobby.
 Speak French and English.

 ## Socials